airpair/ntiered-aws-docker-terraform-guide/post.md

 Teardown infrastructure
 -----------------------

-Destroy our infructure by running `destroy` command and answering with `yes` for confimation, make sure to disconnect from the VPN to be retain internet connection:
+Destroy our infrastructure by running `destroy` command and answering with `yes` for confirmation, make sure to disconnect from the VPN to be retain internet connection:

 ```sh
 $ terraform destroy